maartenvandamme81/az_iot_meddevicesim/README.md

 Run 'run.py' to start the simulation.\
 Parameters are listed in the params.py file.

-Connection strings are read from a file called devices.txt\
+Connection strings are read from a file called devices.txt
 ```
 Example: main.py hightemp "<connectionstring>"
 ```

-Possible values are:
+Possible values are
 ```
 normal
 hightemp